-The Bank has adopted the simple approach for credit risk mitigation under the standardised approach where only cash collaterals are considered against the exposures to calculate the net exposure with applicable hair cut.
+The Bank has adopted the simple approach for credit risk mitigation under the standardised approach where only cash collaterals are considered against the exposures to calculate the net exposure with applicable haircut.

-Specific provision on loans and advances
+Specific provision

 The Bank follows Bangladesh Bank guidelines regarding loan classifications, provisioning and any other issues related to Non Performing Loan (NPL).
-The Bank's internal credit guidelines also give direction on the management of non performing loans, the procedure for reviewing loan provisioning, debt write off, facility grading, reporting requirements and interest recognition.
+The Bank's internal credit guidelines also give direction on the management of NPLs, the procedure for reviewing loan provisioning, debt write off, facility grading, reporting requirements and interest recognition.
 However, the Bank's guidelines will not supersede local regulations.
-Thus, while dealing with non performing loans, the Bank's decision is always compliant with local rules and regulations as well as Group guidelines which are more conservative than local regulations.
+Thus, while dealing with NPLs, the Bank's decision is always compliant with local rules and regulations as well as Group guidelines which are more conservative than local regulations.